Information for prospective students

 INTERDISCIPLINARY THINKING AND ACTING

-In introductory courses (in the foreign module), you will acquire basic knowledge from neighboring disciplines, e.g. sociology, psychology, political science, cultural studies, law, economics or education, depending on your personal interests.
+In introductory courses (in the external module), you will acquire basic knowledge from neighboring disciplines, e.g. sociology, psychology, political science, cultural studies, law, economics or educational theory, depending on your personal interests.
 In this way, you will explore specific fields of application for communication science issues and learn to adopt different perspectives.
 Interdisciplinary thinking and acting is particularly relevant for interdisciplinary tasks, e.g. for cross-departmental activities in a company, for project activities and for professions with a generally broad range of tasks.